t-jaraczewski/portfolio/README.md

 + adding test cases to a test case management tool (TestLink);
 + reporting issues in a bug tracking tool (Mantis);
 + API testing (Postman);
++ creating mind maps as modeling dependencies and developing analytical and creative thinking;
 + preparing reports on completed test sessions;
 + analysis of business and system requirements;